NannyML/nannyml/docs/tutorials/thresholds.rst

 Standard deviation thresholds
 -----------------------------

-The :class:`~nannyml.thresholds.StandardDeviationThreshold` class will use the mean of the data it is given as a baseline.
+The :class:`~nannyml.thresholds.StandardDeviationThreshold` class will use the mean of the data given as a baseline.
 It will then add the standard deviation of the given data, scaled by a multiplier, to that baseline to calculate the upper threshold value.
-By subtracting the standard deviation, scaled by a multiplier, from the baseline it calculates the lower threshold value.
+Subtracting the standard deviation, scaled by a multiplier, from the baseline calculates the lower threshold value.

 The :class:`~nannyml.thresholds.StandardDeviationThreshold` can be configured using the following parameters.
-The ``std_lower_multiplier`` and ``std_upper_multiplier`` parameters allow you to set a custom value for the multiplier applied to the standard deviation of the given data, determining respectively the lower threshold value and the upper threshold value.
+The ``std_lower_multiplier`` and ``std_upper_multiplier`` parameters allow you to set a custom value for the multiplier applied to the standard deviation of the given data, respectively determining the lower threshold value and the upper threshold value.
 Both can be set to ``None``, which disables the respective threshold.

-The ``offset_from`` parameter takes any function that aggregates an array of numbers into a single number.
-This function will be applied to the given data and the resulting value serves as a baseline to add or subtract the calculated offset.
+The ``offset_from`` parameter takes any function aggregating an array of numbers into a single number.
+This function will be applied to the given data, and the resulting value serves as a baseline to add or subtract the calculated offset.

 This snippet shows how to create an instance of the :class:`~nannyml.thresholds.StandardDeviationThreshold`: